jiaohehu/NPreview/DOC-diagram.md

     in a path such that the first point is (1,0), and the last point is (10,0), and the rest of the points will be spaced evenly between the first and the last.

-  + rectpoints(0,2,4,3)
+  + lineintersect(a,b)

-    Returns new a path that describes the rectangle with its lower left at (0,2) and with a width of 4 and a height of 3; the path is closed with the last point a null point.
-In this case, the return point is equivalent to the following.
+    Returns new a path that contains a single point which is the point at which the two lines intersect.
+The first line is described by the symbol 'a', which must have at least two points.
+The second line is described by the symbol 'b', which must have at least two points.
+Only the first two points of 'a' and 'b' are considered.
+The rest of the points of 'a' and 'b' are ignored.

+    Note that the returned point might have Infinity or NaN due to the nature of parallelness.

     ```
-    a := (0,2) (4,2) (4,5) (0,5) ()
+    a := (0,2) (4,2)
+    b := (2,0) (6,0)
+    c := $lineintersect(a,b)
+    ```

+  + linecircleintersect(a,c,diameter)

+    Returns new a path that contains two points for the line and circle intersection.

+    ```
+    a := (2,2) (6,2)
+    c := (5,3)
+    pts := $linecircleintersect(a,c,3)
     ```